 Solution Demo as a ‘Pull’ Event

 As the quote at the top of this article suggests, the solution demo is a deliberate, mandatory, and high-profile ‘pull event.’
 In other words, it pulls together various aspects of the solution and helps ensure that the ARTs and suppliers are creating an integrated and tested solution, fit for its intended purpose.
-In this way, it accelerates the integration, testing, and evaluation of the solution under development—something that’s all too easy to defer until too late in the development lifecycle.
+In this way, it accelerates the integration, testing, and evaluation of the entire solution under development—something that’s all too easy to defer until too late in the development lifecycle.

 Within a portfolio, Enterprises sometimes create even larger pull events, during which several Solution Trains come together for a ‘roadshow’ of their accomplishments (see for example).
 There, the senior managers, stakeholders, and other portfolio fiduciaries review the progress in the broader portfolio context and make decisions about the continuation (or cancellation) of initiatives.
-Or, they might decide to make changes to the investment in the value streams.
+Or, they might decide to make changes to the investment in their development value streams.

 Attendees for a solution demo typically include: